KingJames1487/Fishing_For_Bass/README.md

     owned by you.

     ACTION PHASE : Here, you may move or Attack Units.
 Once per round, you may choose to expend 1 of a Units Speed to Attack.
-If the Attack leaves the Defending territory without OWNERSHIP, the Attacking units may move into the territory without expending Speed.
-Speed resets on your turn and if not used to Attack, unless otherwise specified, can be used to move into Allied or UNOWNED territories.
+If the Attack leaves the Defending territory without UNOWNED, the Attacking unit(s) may move into the territory without expending Speed.
+Speed resets on your turn and if not used to Attack, unless otherwise specified, can be used to move into adjacent allied or UNOWNED territories.

+Attacking : When a Unit Attacks a territory with an enemy unit, both units subtract the opposing power level from their current total.
+If this power level reaches 0 or less, the unit dies.
+Water and Arial Units cannot be Attacked.
+But if the territory an Arial unit is based in is no longer under OWNERSHIP by the player that purchased it, it is destroyed.

 UNITS: